iyasinn/TradingEngine/README.md

 ## 📍 Overview

-`Trading Engine server that can take orders and match them.`
+Trading Engine server that simulates an exchange.
+You can create instruments, and each of them will have order books that you can execute trades on.
+Currently using a FIFO price time priority matching algorithm.

 ---

 ## 📦 Features